Strategic Defense Initiative: Lead up to SDI

 The bright spikes extending below the initial fireball of one of 1952's Operation Tumbler–Snapper test shots, are known as the "rope trick effect".
 They are caused by the intense flash of thermal/soft X-rays released by the explosion heating the steel tower guy-wires white hot.
 The development of the W71 and the Project Excalibur x-ray laser were based on enhancing the destructive effects of these x-rays.

 George Shultz, Reagan's secretary of state, suggested that a 1967 lecture by physicist Edward Teller was an important precursor to SDI.
 In the lecture, Teller talked about the idea of defending against nuclear missiles using nuclear weapons, principally the W65 and W71, with the latter an enhanced thermal/X-ray device used on the Spartan missile in 1975.
 Held at Lawrence Livermore National Laboratory (LLNL), the 1967 lecture was attended by Reagan shortly after he became governor of California.

 Development of laser weapons in the Soviet Union began in 1964–1965.
 Though classified at the time, a detailed study on a Soviet space-based laser system began no later than 1976 with the Polyus, a 1 MW Carbon dioxide laser-based orbital weapons platform prototype.
 Development was also started on the anti-satellite Kaskad in-orbit missile platform.

 A revolver cannon (Rikhter R-23) was mounted on the 1974 Soviet Salyut 3 space station, a satellite that successfully test-fired its cannon in orbit.

 In 1979, Teller contributed to a Hoover Institution publication where he claimed that the US would be facing an emboldened USSR due to their work on civil defense.
 Two years later at a conference in Italy, he made the same claims about their ambitions, now emboldened by new space-based weapons.
 According to popular opinion, shared by author Frances FitzGerald, no evidence validated that such research was carried out.
-Instead, Teller was promoting his latest weapon, the X-ray laser that was finding only limited funding, his speech in Italy was a new attempt to synthsize a missile gap.
+Instead, Teller was promoting his latest weapon, the X-ray laser that was finding only limited funding, his speech in Italy was a new attempt to synthesize a missile gap.